jerryIsHere/mongodb-ticketing/README.md

 1. Run `npm install` in both `./` and `./web`
 2. Run `npm run build` in `./`
 ### Vercel support
-Vercel is the primarily supported deployment platfrom.
+Vercel is the primarily supported deployment platform.
 A script ,`vercel.js`, would output a correct vercel project configuration `vercel.json` for correct verson config and routes that serve the angular frontend SPA as static files.
 This script is executed with command `npm run build` and `npm start`.

 Make sure up-to-date `vercel.json` is also pushed to the vercel deployment branch, because although a new `vercel.json` is created when vercel is running `npm run build`, only `vercel.json` that are loaded before build step are accepted by vercel ([see this GitHub discussion](https://github.com/vercel/vercel/discussions/8137)).